HansKindberg-Lab/Serilog-Lab/ReadMe.md

 Url: http://localhost:56789

+## 4 Elasticsearch & Fluentd

+I use secrets to laborate with configuration for Elasticsearch and Fluentd.
+Those systems are setup at my work and the configuration for them is confidential.

+Path to your secrets file for this solution: C:\Users\{USERNAME}\AppData\Roaming\Microsoft\UserSecrets\8fb36c14-a5cc-429a-87d1-d782ef9b3eb8\secrets.json

+In the secrets file you can start to configure something like this:

+	{
+		"Serilog": {
+			"WriteTo": [
+				{
+					"Name": "Elasticsearch",
+					"Args": {
+						"?": "*"
+					}
+				},
+				{
+					"Name": "Fluentd",
+					"Args": {
+						"?": "*"
+					}
+				}
+			]
+		}
+	}

-## 4 Configuration example for forwarded headers
+## 5 Configuration example for forwarded headers

 	{
 		"ForwardedHeaders": {